VFPX/OOPMenu/README.md

 * Create documentation and samples for all of the components so developers can quickly learn how to use the system.

 See the files in the Documentation folder, starting with [Overview of the Classes](Documentation/Overview.md).
-See [Converting Existing Menus](Documentation/Converting%20Existing%20Menus.md) for details on converting existing MNX-based menus to classes.o
+See [Converting Existing Menus](Documentation/Converting%20Existing%20Menus.md) for details on converting existing MNX-based menus to classes.